michalfrankl/unref-static/README.md

 # unref-static
-Remake of the Unlikely Refuge? website
+Remake of the Unlikely Refuge? website (www.unlikely-refuge.eu) using the static site generator (Jekyll).